shotgunsoftware/tk-core/docs/utils.rst

         default_site=https://your-site-here.shotgunstudio.com

         # If specified, the Toolkit will use these proxy settings to connect to
-        # the ShotGrid site and the Toolkit App Store.
+        # the Flow Production Tracking site and the Toolkit App Store.
 The proxy string should be of the
         # forms 123.123.123.123, 123.123.123.123:8888 or
         # username:pass@123.123.123.123:8888.
         # Empty by default.
         #
         http_proxy=123.234.345.456:8888

-        # If specified, the ShotGrid API will use these proxy settings to connect
+        # If specified, the Flow Production Tracking API will use these proxy settings to connect
         # to the Toolkit App Store.
 The proxy string format is the same as http_proxy.
         # If the setting is present in the file but not set, then no proxy will be used
         # to connect to the Toolkit App Store, regardless of the value of the http_proxy